 - For the matching to work, the payment entry field

-Payment Providermust be either empty or set to
+Payment Providermust be empty.

 - Overpayments are split along the open invoice amount: one part covers the open invoice amount and is assigned to the invoice, whereas the remainder is assigned to the account.